IBM/kar/docs/KAR.md

 accepts the invocation with a simple acknowledgment.

-If no application component is available to instantiate the specified actor type, KAR persists the invocation request until it can be delivered.
+If no application component is available to instantiate the specified actor type, KAR persists the invocation request until it can be delivered (up to a configurable timeout).

 Subsequent method invocations on the same actor reference will normally be handled by the same actor instance in the same application component.
 But, if an